HMNZS Leander

 HMNZS Leander was a light cruiser which served with the Royal New Zealand Navy during World War II.
-She was the lead ship of a class of eight ships, the Leander-class light cruiser and was initially named HMS Leander.
+She was the lead ship of the Leander class.
+The ship initially served as HMS Leander in the Royal Navy before her transfer to New Zealand in 1937.
+In 1945, the ship was returned to the Royal Navy as HMS Leander and was involved in the Corfu Channel incident.
+The ship was scrapped in 1950.